Christianity and Christian Healing in Comparison with Complementary Medicines/Therapies

 The emphasis is usually upon going within rather than the biblical emphasis of looking out/up to Jesus.

-There is a tendency by some to infer that healing equals spirituality equals evangelical Christianity.
-All three Ministers referred to the existence of counterfeit healing in the sense of evil forces at work giving a relief of a symptom but not dealing with the true spiritual healing of salvation.
+Tendency by some to infer that healing equals spirituality equals evangelical Christianity.
+All three Ministers referred to the existence of counterfeit healing in the sense of evil forces at work giving a relief of a symptom but not truly dealing with the true spiritual healing of salvation.
 None of the eight questioned mentioned such a concept of counterfeit healing.

 Personal responsibility for personal well being is emphasised in the therapies/medicines, but evangelical Christian healing also has a strong emphasis upon personal responsibility for morality as an essential part of holistic health.